dfelinto/blender-manual/manual/animation/armatures/properties/pose_library.rst

    :Panel:     :menuselection:`Properties --> Object Data Properties --> Pose Library`

 .. warning::
-   This properties panel is obsolete and will be removed in a future release.
+   This properties panel is obsolete and will be removed in Blender 3.1.

    The :doc:`Asset Browser based pose library </animation/armatures/posing/editing/pose_library>` was introduced in Blender 3.0 and replaces this pose library panel.